-Group classes have two equally important parts: (1) Interactive Lecture, and (2) Play Between Classmates.
-Progress in Chess, like any other intellectual discipline, requires not only knowledge but also practice (reinforcement) of what is learned.
-Please do not enroll your child with the idea of attending just the lecture, then hurriedly depart for some other activity without playing games against fellow students.
+Group classes have two equally important parts: (1) Interactive Lesson, and (2) Play Between Classmates.
+Progress in Chess, like any other discipline, requires not only knowledge but also practice - reinforcement of what is learned.
+We urge parents not enroll your child with the idea of attending just the "lesson," then hurriedly departing for some other activity without playing games against fellow students.
 This would be a waste of your money and our time, and it is unfair to the other students who are deprived of playing partners.
 Having said that, Group instruction is offered at several levels, depending on student skills and experience:

-___ Novice - Sundays 10:10-11:40 For students who know how all of the pieces move and other basic rules and concepts of the game (e.g. pawn promotion, castling, check, checkmate) but have limited playing experience, e.g. some games with family or friends.
+___ Novice - Sundays 10:15 AM For students who know how all of the pieces move and capture, as well as other basic rules and concepts of the game (pawn promotion, castling, check, checkmate, stalemate) but have limited playing experience, e.g. some games with family or friends.
 This is not a class for first-time Beginners!
 Parents should speak to Dr. Koblentz regarding options for first-time Beginners.
 Classes cover opening principles, tactical elements, basic endgame concepts, the chess notation and certain "special" rules often not known to Novices.
 Periodic teaching games against the instructor.
 Games against classmates are part of the ongoing "Pyramid Tournament" (no additional charge).
-Lecture approximately 10:10-11:00 AM; Play between classmates after lecture to 11:40 or so.
+Lecture to approximately 11 AM followed by play between classmates to approximately 11:45.

-___ Intermediate - Sundays 11:00-12:00 For students who have been promoted from the Novice Class or have demonstrated equivalent skills.
+___ Intermediate - Sundays 11:15 AM For students who have been promoted from the Novice Class or have demonstrated equivalent skills.
 Covers more comprehensive tactics, endgames and ideas behind the openings.
 Introduction to tournament rules, scorekeeping and use of the chess clock.
-USCF Membership is optional but strongly encouraged for this group, especially for those who have been in the group awhile (over 90% of this class participates in USCF events).
+USCF Membership and tournament participation is strongly encouraged for this group, especially for those who have been in the group awhile (over 90% of this class participates in USCF events).
 Periodic teaching games against the instructor.
-Lecture~11:00-12:00; Play between classmates either before or after lecture.
-Monthly USCF-rated "Class" Tournaments with clocks and prizes 1:15-2:45 PM.
-Seasonal, USCF-rated "Scholastic" tournaments are usually K-8 but sometimes K-12, with clocks, scorekeeping, trophies and other prizes.
+Lecture to approximately 12:15.
+Play between classmates either before or after lecture (or both).
+Monthly USCF-rated "Class" Tournaments with clocks and prizes 1:15- 3:00 PM.
+Seasonal, USCF-rated "Scholastic" tournaments with clocks, scorekeeping, trophies, chess books and other prizes.
 USCF-rated tournaments require current USCF membership (see Mrs. Koblentz).

-___ Advanced & Team - Sundays 12:00-1:15.
-For students who have advanced from the Intermediate Class or have demonstrated equivalent skills, typically approaching or surpassing the USCF 1000 rating level.
+___ Advanced - Sundays 12:15 PM For students who have advanced from the Intermediate Class or have demonstrated equivalent skills, typically approaching or surpassing the USCF 1000 rating level.
 This is a USCF tournament group.
 Current USCF Membership is required.
 Regular participation in USCF tournaments is required.
-Includes group review of student games and instructive master games from past and present, with emphasis on practical opening repertoires, associated middlegame plans/strategies, methods of attack and defense, position play, tactical motifs, problem solving and practical endgames frequently encountered in tournament practice.
+Includes group review of student games and instructive master games from past and present, with emphasis on practical opening repertoires, associated middlegame plans/strategies, methods of attack and defense, position play, advanced tactical motifs, problem solving and practical endgames frequently encountered in tournament practice.
 Periodic teaching games against the instructor.
-Lecture ~12:00-1:15 PM; Play between classmates before lecture and/or play with Club Members after lecture up to Club closing time.
+Lecture to approximately 1:15 PM.
+Play between classmates before lecture and/or play with Club Members after lecture, up to Club closing time.
 Tournament play is offered typically twice a month ("Class" tournaments and "Club"tournaments), plus additional, less frequent opportunities in "Scholastic" and "Open" tournaments.
 Ideally we would have four Scholastic and four Open events per year, the most prestigious of which are the Red Bank Scholastic and Red Bank Open.
 This year (2016) marks the eighth consecutive year that these tournaments have been offered.

 ___ Beginners - please contact Dr. Koblentz 732-219-0916 or email@example.com

-Group classes are held year round on Sundays, except for days near certain holidays or in the event of obvious severe weather closings, rare building emergency, etc. We average approximately 43 open Sundays per year.
+Group classes are held on Sundays, year round except for certain holiday weekends, or in the event of severe weather closings, rare building emergencies, etc. We average approximately 42 to 43 open Sundays per year.
 Closings will be announced in advance, as possible, via e-mail to parents of all currently enrolled students.
 This website, for practical reasons, will not be as up-to-date as our e-mail announcements.
 If you are new to us or have not attended recently, please e-mail or call ahead re: our upcoming schedule.

 For questions please contact Dr. Michael Koblentz on (732) 219-0916 Monday-Saturday, or by email at email@example.com.